pm2-hive/pm2-hive.github.io/docs/features/restart-strategies.md

 permalink: /docs/usage/restart-strategies/
 ---

+## Restart strategies

+When starting application with PM2, application are automatically restarted on auto exit, event loop empty (node.js) or when application crash.
-When starting and managing applications with PM2, you can specify different restart strategies like:
+But you can also configure extra restart strategies like:

 - Restart app at a specified CRON time
 - Restart when app reach a memory threshold